JupiterOne/graph-azure/README.md

     graph

 Run the integration to see what happens.
-You may use use Node to execute directly on your machine (NVM is recommended).
+You may use use Node to execute directly on your machine (NVM is recommended), or you may use Docker Compose to run the project in a contained environment

+Node:

-1. Install Docker
+1. Install Docker and Node
 1.  `yarn install`
+1. Provide credentials in `.env`
 1.  `yarn start:graph`
 1.  `yarn start`

+Docker Compose:

+1. Install Docker and Docker Compose
+1. Copy `docker-compose.sample.yml` to `docker-compose.yml`
+1. Provide credentials in `docker-compose.yml` `ENV`
+1.  `docker-compose build`
+1.  `docker-compose run --rm integration yarn install`
+1.  `docker-compose run --rm integration yarn start`

 Activity is logged to the console indicating the operations produced and processed.
 View raw data in the graph database using